munificent/journal/asset/post/2010-09-01-a-type-checking-conundrum.md

 end
 ```

-This type-checks fine too.
+This type checks fine too.
 At the point that we're returning `a`, the type
 checker knows its a `String` as expected.
 But this highlights an important
 feature: variables can change their type.
 That makes sense given that Magpie is
 at its core a dynamic language.
 It also plays nicely with some other features